acelords/node-utils/README.md

 ```

 ### Publish to NPM
-Before publishing, remember to INCREMENT Versioning and also BUILD it
+Before publishing, remember to INCREMENT Versioning (in `package.json`) and also BUILD it

 ```bash
 npm run build && npm publish --access public